magesuite/smile-docker-boilerplate/docs/01-install.md

    ```

    This script will update the docker env files, and check if anything needs to be added to composer.json (Smile modules, Smile packagist repositories...).
    The full list of parameters handled by this script is [documented here](../docker/bin/setup#L6).

+   During the script execution, you will be prompted for Magento authentication keys.
+   Username is the Magento public key, password is the Magento private key.

 3. *Optional:* if you need to import a database dump file, run the following command:
    `make db-import filename=/path/to/dump.sql`